 Jane Hollinger is thirty-one and recovering from a devastating divorce.
 After being dumped by her husband and business partner then discovering he had been having a year-long affair with a client, Jane doesn’t think she will ever recover from the betrayal.
 She isn’t in any hurry to begin dating again because, as she puts it, she’s the wrong side of thirty.
 She spends her time teaching family history evening classes and one of her students is a man named Mitch.
 His strange appearance makes her very nervous but at the same time she is intrigued by him.

 After a few classes and encounters with Mitch, Jane discovers that the man who has been sitting at the back of her class is a man she thought she would only see in her dreams.
-When she discovers his name is Robert Armstrong, one of Britain’s biggest acting stars, she is stunned.
+His name is Robert Armstrong, one of Britain’s biggest acting stars, and she is stunned.
 Robert asks Jane to help her with an up and coming television role and also to help him with a mystery in his family tree.

 Jane and Robert become friends but realise the chemistry between them is too strong to ignore.
 Jane begins to discover what dating a celebrity is like and Robert gets a taste of the normal life.
 Then, the British press get wind of their relationship, and Jane must decide whether she can put up with press intrusion and the paparazzi to be with Robert.
 Find out what she decides in Only You!